Protection Warrior Tank Rotation, Cooldowns, and Abilities — The War Within (11.0.5)

 Berserker Rage

 Berserker Rage Icon Berserker Rage is a fantastic ability in the right situations.
-There are a fair share of enemy abilities that fear, and being able to completely stop those is a huge advantage.
+There is a fair share of enemy abilities that fear, and being able to completely stop those is a huge advantage.
 Identify where Berserker Rage can be used and take advantage of those situations.

 Pummel